lukepafford/version_parser/README.md

 The program will work against software that follows the pattern from the Semantic Version 2.0.0 specification (http://semver.org)

+The script is designed to be Python 2/3 compatible, and only depends on the requests module being available

 Ex.
 If you are downloading software from the url https://mysoftware.com/stable and the downloadable files have the consistent naming scheme of mysoftware-x.x.x.tar.gz